n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/nosql_injection.md

 	- [Common Injection Operators](#Common%20Injection%20Operators)
 	- [Bypassing Logins](#Bypassing%20Logins)
 ## Description
-A web security vulnerability that allows attackers to control a [NoSQL](../concepts/nosql.md) database.
-Usually the result of unfiltered and untrusted [user supplied input](../concepts/user_supplied_input.md) through an application, this can lead to unauthorized information disclosure and/or the alteration of a database.
+A web security vulnerability that allows attackers to control a [NoSQL](../concepts/nosql.md) database, usually the result of unfiltered and untrusted [user supplied input](../concepts/user_supplied_input.md) through an application.
+This can lead to unauthorized information disclosure and/or the alteration of a database.

 ## Examples

 ### Entry Point
 The key to any injection is finding an unsanitized entry point, such as a URL bar.

-For example, if you are able to read a NoSQL query in a URL, you know that you can inject at that point.
+For example, if you can read a NoSQL query in a URL, you know that you can inject at that point.

 ### Common Injection Operators